APTrust/registry/workflows.md

 * bulk_delete_jobs - This tracks requestor and approver information for bulk delete jobs.
 * bulk_delete_jobs_emails - Maps one bulk delete job to many recipient emails.
 * bulk_delete_jobs_generic_files - Maps one bulk delete job to many files (files to be deleted).
-* bulk_delete_jobs_institutions - Maps one bulk delete job to many institutions. _This table probably shouldn't exist because a bulk delete job can only belong to one institution._
+* bulk_delete_jobs_institutions - Maps one bulk delete job to many institutions. _This table probably shouldn't exist because a bulk delete job can only belong to one institution._ This table is empty in production and can probably be deleted.
 * bulk_delete_jobs_intellectual_objects - Maps one bulk delete job to many objects (objects to be deleted).
 * confirmation_tokens - Associates a unique confirmation token with a user, institution, object and/or generic file.
 These tokens are used to confirm deletions.
 Not sure why this is in its own table, or why it does not include a bulk deletion job id column.
-* emails - Contains email body, type, recipient list and other info used by a cron job to construct and send emails. _This table needs review._
+* emails - Contains email body, type, recipient list and other info used by a cron job to construct and send emails.
-* emails_generic_files - Associates emails with generic files. **Why?
-Alerts?**
+* emails_generic_files - Associates emails with generic files.
+Why?
+Table is empty in production DB.
+Can probably be deleted.
-* emails_intellectual_objects - Associates emails with intellectual objects. **Why?
-Alerts?**
+* emails_intellectual_objects - Associates emails with intellectual objects.
+Why?
+Table is empty in production DB.
+Can probably be deleted.
-* emails_premis_events - Associates emails with generic files. **Why?
-Alerts?**
+* emails_premis_events - Associates emails with generic files.
+Why?
+Table is empty in production DB.
+Can probably be deleted.
-* emails_work_items - Associates emails with work items. **Why?
-Alerts?**
+* emails_work_items - Associates emails with work items.
+Why?
+Table is empty in production DB.
+Can probably be deleted.

 ## Other Database Tables to Examine

+* ar_internal_metadata - ActiveRecord internal metadata.
+Contains a single row of data describing the Rails environment name.
+Can be deleted after we're in production and stable.
 * old_passwords - Tracks old passwords so users can't re-use them.
 Do we still need this?
 Are we still forcing user to reset passwords?
 * schema_migrations - Rails-specific table to track DB migrations.
+We can get rid of this after we're stable in production.
 * snapshots - This is probably meant to track deposits by depositors over time.
-Mostly useless.
+Contains data but is probably useless because it doesn't break deposits down by type.
+Should be superseded by on-demand reporting, but don't delete this table, since we may need to look back at historical data.
 * usage_samples - No idea what this is.
+The table has no data in the production DB, so we probably don't need to keep it.